cpske/ISP/django/forms.md

+---
+title: Forms in Django
+---

 Django has two kinds of Forms:

 * django.forms.Form - generic form.
-You define field in a Form subclass.
+You create a subclass and define fields for the values you want in the form.
 * django.forms.models.ModelForm - form that wraps a Model.

 ## What can forms do?

-* Render as HTML containining input fields.
+* Render as an HTML form containining input fields.
 * Validate input values, both on client-side and server-side.
+  - avoids the need to write the code yourself
+  - but you should be careful that the server-side validations is thorough
 * On server, can extract data from form fields.
-* A ModelForm can directly save Model object to database (form.save())
+* A ModelForm can directly save form data to a Model object in the database, using `form.save()`.

+### Don't Rely on Client-side Form Validation

+A malicious user can send form data directly to the server, without going through your form.
+Or, he can save the HTML source of form page and remove the validation checks.

+A general rule in web apps is never trust any data received from a client.
+The server-side app should validate everything.
+Client-side validation is for the benefit of the user, so he doesn't waste time submitting invalid data.

-### Example of a ModelForm
+## Example of a ModelForm

-For the Todo example,
+For the Todo example (`Todo` is a model with a date, text, and boolean done field),
 ```python
 from django import forms